cube-js/cube/docs/Cube.js-Backend/REST-API.md

 ### Error Handling

-Cube.js REST API has basic errors and HTTP Error codes for all requests.
+Cube.js HTTP API has basic errors and HTTP Error codes for all requests.

 | Status | Error response | Description |
 | --- | --- | --- |